HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

 This document attempts to explain the data structure and the purpose for that data structure, for the main data file for this project.
 That is I attempt to record the columns in the data and the reasons for their existence / how they are used.

 The **Source** column indicates where the data in the dataset came from.
 There are currently 5 possible values here:
- 1. Responses (direct content from email and questionnaires)
+ 1. Questionnaire Responses (direct content from email and questionnaires) This includes archive records.
+However, Archive records as apposed to responses are recorded as 'Discovery' or 'Found in OLAC' in column 'Method Recived'.
  2. ISO 639-3 tables
  3. SIL.org GIS data
  4. Computed values based on responses